gustavollps/RS232/README.md

 omnidirectional low cost robot firmware

 #install:

-fisrt, compile the custom msgs package, so the other packages can compile correctly:
+first, compile the custom msgs package, so the other packages can compile correctly:

 catkin_make --pkg tcc_msgs